NativeScript/nativescript-sdk-examples-ng/app/ui-category/image/creating-image/article.md

 ### Create Image via HTML
-The `src` property can accpets local and remote paths.
+The `src` property can accept local and remote paths.
 It can also accept paths and `ImageSource` instances bind via code behind.
 <snippet id='creating-image-html'/>